endolith/Vote-Count/md/README.md

 Most of these are provided by the Role Common and available directly in both Matrix objects and Vote::Count Objects.
 Vote::Count objects create a child Matrix object: PairMatrix.

-* new
+### new

+### Active

-* Active: Get Active Set as HashRef to the active set.
+Get Active Set as HashRef to the active set.
 Changing the new HashRef will change the internal Active Set, GetActive is recommended as it will return a HashRef that is a copy instead.

+### GetActive

-* GetActive: Returns a hashref containing a copy of the Active Set.
+Returns a hashref containing a copy of the Active Set.

+### GetActiveList

-* GetActiveList: Returns a simple array of the members of the Active Set.
+Returns a simple array of the members of the Active Set.

+### ResetActive

-* ResetActive: Sets the Active Set to the full choices list of the BallotSet.
+Sets the Active Set to the full choices list of the BallotSet.

+### SetActive

-* SetActive: Sets the Active Set to provided HashRef.
+Sets the Active Set to provided HashRef.
 The values to the hashref should evaluate as True.

+### SetActiveFromArrayRef

-* SetActiveFromArrayRef: Same as SetActive except it takes an ArrayRef of the choices to be set as Active.
+Same as SetActive except it takes an ArrayRef of the choices to be set as Active.

+### BallotSet

-* BallotSet: Get BallotSet
+Get BallotSet

+### PairMatrix

-* PairMatrix: Get a Matrix Object for the Active Set.
+Get a Matrix Object for the Active Set.
 Generated and cached on the first request.

+### UpdatePairMatrix

-* UpdatePairMatrix: Regenerate and cache Matrix with current Active Set.
+Regenerate and cache Matrix with current Active Set.

+### VotesCast

-* VotesCast: Returns the number of votes cast.
+Returns the number of votes cast.

+### VotesActive

-* VotesActive: Returns the number of non-exhausted ballots based on the current Active Set.
+Returns the number of non-exhausted ballots based on the current Active Set.

 # Minimum Perl Version